On the Metro

-"On the Metro" is a song by British all-female pop group Girls Aloud, recorded and taken from their second greatest hits compilation Ten (2012).
+"On the Metro" is a song by British-Irish pop group Girls Aloud, recorded and taken from their second greatest hits compilation Ten (2012).
 The song was written by Girls Aloud member Nicola Roberts, along with its producers Jason Pebworth, George Astasio, Shave and Dan Stein, otherwise known by The Invisible Men and DJ Fresh.

 The song is a dance-pop song, which is influenced by progressive house music and J-pop.
-Many contemporary music critics acclaimed the song, with many feeling that the production was still up to date and felt that it was one of the best electropop-recorded songs ever.
-Many critics also deemed it one of the best songs on the album, with many fans believing it would have been more fitting as the album's second/final single rather than "Beautiful 'Cause You Love Me".
+The song was acclaimed by contemporary music critics.

 Background and composition

 The group's second compilation album, Ten, was the first record to be released by the group since their hiatus in 2008.
 Before then, the group signed a 3-album deal with Fascination Records in February 2009.
 The group were required to record new material in 2010, but this failed to go forth.

 The song was written by Girls Aloud member Nicola Roberts, along with Jason Pebworth, George Astasio, Shave and Dan Stein, while production was handled by The Invisible Men and DJ Fresh.
 Along with the song "Beautiful 'Cause You Love Me", with the inclusion of both tracks makes Ten the first album since their debut, Sound of the Underground, not to be produced exclusively by Xenomania.
 After its release with Ten, fellow member Kimberley Walsh tweeted her praise for Roberts for writing the song, stating "So happy you all like #OnTheMetro !!!
 Our very own @nicolaroberts is a very talented songwriter #proud".
 Musically wise, the song was described as a "J-Pop with trance synths and sub-bass in their typically OTT manner [...]"
 Andy Kellman from Allmusic felt the musical composition was "sleek and speedy".